Guide on Section 17 of CGST Act - Apportionment of Input Tax credit and blocked credits

 [12][Except in case of construction services [Sch-II(5)(b)],

-before due date of furnishing of return for the month of Sep following the end of the FY to which such credit relates
+before the due date for furnishing of the return for the month of Sep following the end of the FY to which such credit relates, in the manner specified in the said sub-rule and-

 Reversal of excess ITC availed related to exempt supplies + Interest